-See more of James' work at http://www.jameslittle.info/
+Check out more of Beka's work at http://www.oneclockworkrabbit.com/